 Monogamish dating app

 This newer dating app for non-monogamous folks appeared on my radar in mid-2023.
-I can’t profess to much experience with Monogamish because, despite having tried it in London, Barcelona and Mexico City, it never shows anyone local to me.
+I can’t profess too much experience with Monogamish because, despite having tried it in London, Barcelona, and Mexico City, it never showed anyone local to me.
 However, when I broadened my search to include the US, I saw more people in that region.
 So, once again, it’s worth checking out if you are in that part of the world.

 Other dating apps you can try